Andebugan/pivo-nvim-config/README.md

 -a "{arguments}" - specify run arguments
 ```

-Due to some commands that are being pushed into .bashrc on docker container generation nvim config will be fetched from git automatically.
-Unfortunatly I didn't figure out how to autoupdate configs more elegantly so for now have to leave it at that.
+To autoupdate docker based configuration pushes git commands for updating into .bash_profile because I couldn't figure out how to do it better.

 ## Dependencies
 - openssh-server - for ssh credentials management (pulling your repos from github/gitlab/etc.)